OWASP/www-project-kubernetes-top-ten/2022/en/src/K01-insecure-workload-configurations.md

 4. Set a LimitRange to constrain the resource allocations for each applicable object kind in a namespace.

-Tools such as Open Policy Agent can be used as a policy engine to detect these common misconfigurations.
+Tools such as Open Policy Agent or Kyverno can be used as a policy engine to detect these common misconfigurations.
 The CIS Benchmark for Kubernetes can also be used as a starting point for discovering misconfigurations.